 Sequence changes can be very complex, involving a range of changes at one specific location.
-Complex changes, including translocations, should be described using the recommendations of the accepted HGVS nomeclature named extension ISCN (see SVD-WG004 (ISCN<>HGVS)).
-The ISCN extension has been developed in collaboration with and are based on those of the 2016 Standing Committee on Human Cytogenomic Nomenclature (ISCN), covering the description of numerical and structural chromosomal changes detected using microscopic and cytogenetic techniques.
-It should be noted there is a basic difference between ISCN and HGVS.
-While ISCN describes more the structure of the resulting chromosome(s), HGVS describes the variant(s) detected.
+Complex changes, including translocations, are described using the recommendations of the accepted HGVS nomenclature named extension ISCN, based on the original proposal SVD-WG004 (ISCN<>HGVS)).
+The named ISCN extension has been developed in collaboration with Standing Committee on Human Cytogenomic Nomenclature (ISCN), covering the description of numerical and structural chromosomal changes detected using microscopic and cytogenetic techniques.
+It should be noted there is a basic difference between ISCN and HGVS: while ISCN describes the structure of the resulting chromosome(s), HGVS describes the variant(s) detected.
 It should be noted that the description of complex changes can become rather complicated and at some point, although literally correct, becomes effectively meaningless.